 - XIXè siècle

 - Loan of pram

 Documentation in a foreign language

-Combined ticketsCombined ticket with the Ménagerie du Jardin des Plantes
+Combined ticketsCombined ticket with the Ménagerie at the Jardin des Plantes.

 Restaurant2 restaurants serving fast food for a quick bite to eat before carrying on your visit.